Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 21. Day Trip to Aveiro

-Aveiro is known to be the “Venice of Portugal” which its famous canals, colorful boats, and colorful artsy buildings.
-It’s a charming town that’s also known for their salt flats, so be sure to by some Aveiro salt when in town!
+Aveiro is known to be the “Venice of Portugal” with its famous canals, colorful boats, and colorful artsy buildings.
+It’s a charming town that’s also known for their salt flats, so be sure to buy some Aveiro salt when in town.

 You can book a tour to or in Aveiro using one of the widgets below: